 - identify suitable candidates (executive and non-executive) to fill Board vacancies, taking into account the skills, experience and diversity required on the Board, and the attributes required of Directors;

-- undertake appropriate checks before appointing new Directors or putting candidates for election or re-election to shareholders;
+- undertake appropriate checks and consider potential conflicts of interest before appointing new Directors or putting candidates for election or re-election to shareholders;

 - ensure that, on appointment, all Directors receive an induction and a formal letter of appointment, setting out the time commitment and responsibility envisaged in the appointment including any responsibilities with respect to Board Committees;

 - provide appropriate training and development opportunities for Directors;